timescale/docs/mst/security.md

 #### Step 1 - Navigate to your TimescaleDB instance

-Once you have a database instance setup in the [Timescale Cloud portal][timescale-cloud-portal], browse to this service and click on the 'Overview' tab.
+Once you have a database instance setup in the [Managed TimescaleDB portal][timescale-mst-portal], browse to this service and click on the 'Overview' tab.
 In the 'Connection Information' section, you will see the port number that is used for database connections.
 This is the port we will protect by managing inbound access.